mirajsankdecha/Caresure-Health-Insurance/README.md

 In conclusion, "Caresure Health Insurance" is not only a testament to Miraj Sankdecha's dedication but also a powerful solution for managing health insurance policies, ensuring a seamless and secure experience for clients and administrators alike.

+## :man_astronaut: Show your support

+Give a ⭐️ if this project helped you!

 ## :page_facing_up: License

 MIT/Massachusetts Institute of Technology(here [LICENSE](https://github.com/mirajsankdecha/Caresure-Health-Insurance/blob/development/LICENSE))